ZinniaMa/RemoteFoldSet/README.md

 Read the full definitions of the SA Score and SA Distance Ratio in Sections 3.2 and A.3 of the paper.

 ## Experiments
 We benchmarked several widely used pLMs on RemoteFoldSet.
-The models included in our benchmark are listed in the table below.
+The models included in our benchmark are listed in the table below:

 | Model            | Architecture  | Objective  | Size | Layers              | Embedding Dim |
 | :----------------: | :-------------: | :----------: | :----: | :---------: | :-------------: |